open-risk/portfolioAnalytics/description.rst

 The distribution has the following structure:

 | portfolioAnalytics         The library source code
-|    model.py              Main data structures
-|    estimators            Estimator methods
+|    estimators            Estimator methods (TODO)
 |    utils                 Helper classes and methods
 |    thresholds            Algorithms for calibrating AR(n) process thresholds to input transition rates
-|    portfolio_models      Collection of portfolio analytic solutions
+|    vasicek               Collection of portfolio analytic solutions
+|    creditmetrics         Analytic calculation of variance for credit metrics style models
 | examples                 Usage examples
 | datasets                 Contains a variety of datasets useful for getting started with portfolioAnalytics
 | tests                    Testing suite